Interested in financing healthcare specialists procedures?

 - You have health insurance with a $300 monthly premium, which doesn’t apply to your knee surgery cost.

-- In addition to your premium, you have a $2,000 deductible you’ll have to pay on your own before insurance will cover some or all of the remaining $1,000.
+- In addition to your premium, you have a $3,000 deductible that you’ll have to pay before your insurance will cover some or all of the remaining $7,000.
+This amount, or percentage, can vary according to your specific plan.

 *Subject to credit approval.
 Minimum monthly payments required.
 See carecredit.com for details.